Northside Parks

 NEW PARK ON NORTH SCOTT STREET

-The City intends to replace White Pine Park with a new 5.4-acre park bounded by Scott, Rogers, Otis, and Shakespeare Streets in order to provide a park that is larger, with full amenities, and which is safer for residents to reach.
-The location for the park was identified in and is intended to align with the adopted North Reserve Scott Street Urban Renewal District (URD) Plans and neighborhood goals for walkability and services.
-Funding for parcel acquisition is anticipated to be a combination of the 2018 Open Space Bond and tax increment financing through the URD and in partnership with the Missoula Redevelopment Agency.
-The City has been working with the current landowner, Resurrection Cemetery Association (RCA), for several years and the two parties are working toward a closing date of late December 2024.
+The City is replacing White Pine Park with a new 5.4-acre park bounded by Scott, Rogers, Otis, and Shakespeare Streets in order to provide a park that is larger, with full amenities, and which better distributes parkspace within a 10-minute walk of residents.
+The location for the park was identified in and aligns with the adopted North Reserve Scott Street Urban Renewal District (URD) Plans and neighborhood goals for walkability and services.
+Funding for parcel acquisition was a combination of the 2018 Open Space Bond and tax increment financing through the URD and in partnership with the Missoula Redevelopment Agency.
+The City worked with the previous landowner, Resurrection Cemetery Association (RCA), for several years before acquiring the parcels for the park in Summer 2025.
+Design development will begin in Summer 2025 and construction will start in 2026 or 2027.

 NORTHSIDE PARKS DESIGN WORKSHOPS